Home

 Food and Groceries

-Most cities, and towns frequented by tourists, have good supermarkets They aren’t terribly cheap, but their quality is good with both Western, Kenyan and other brands available.
+Most cities, and towns frequented by tourists, have good supermarkets They aren’t terribly cheap, but their quality is good with Western, Kenyan and other brands available.
 Here’s more information about food and food safety in general.

 From Practical Travel Information to the Homepage